basshelal/Waqti-Backend/src/uk/whitecrescent/timemanagementsystem/notes/task/Property.md

 Aged: This Property represents if a Task has aged (been reborn) and for how long and how many times.
 This Property cannot be set by the user.

+Failed Time:

-Child Tasks: This Property would be the list of Child Tasks that this Task has, by default the Task has zero Child Tasks
+SubTasks: This Property would be the list of SubTasks that this Task has, by default the Task has zero SubTasks

 ## Examples